 - G 4.6.3 The definition of the term validation in BS EN 50126-1:2017 is 'confirmation, through the provision of objective evidence, that the requirements for a specific intended use or application have been fulfilled.' - G 4.6.4 This definition is accompanied by a number of notes, including note 3 which reads 'in design and development, validation concerns the process of examining an item to determine conformity with user needs.' - G 4.6.5 The objectives of system validation are: - a) to confirm that the system behaves as expected (that is, in accordance with its requirements) in its operational environment; and - b) to determine whether the operation of the system results in any unwanted side-effects. - G 4.6.6 The use of a representative test environment for system validation includes operation by representative users.
 Ideally, this would be by the actual user community. - G 4.6.7 The importance of care in planning the acceptance of systems that contain configuration data is set out in 4.4.2 of this document. - G 4.6.8 An operational trial is a typical method used to ensure that validation takes place in a representative environment. - G 4.6.9 If the validation exercise is to support acceptance of a system before entry into service then it is vital that the configuration, that is subject to validation, is known, and any changes between the completion of validation and entry into service are controlled.
 Further guidance on the control of change is set out in 3.5 of this document. - G 4.6.10 Defects identified during system validation are often expensive to rectify.
 The client might choose to put in place restrictions on the use of the system to mitigate these defects and allow the system to continue into operation.
 These restrictions might be permanent, or temporary until the fault is fixed and the validation activity repeated.
-Operational mitigations are used as a last resort and are only considered when the source of the defect has been identified, as putting system into use might restrict the access to investigate and rectify the underlying problem thus further extending the defect period and potentially the cost impact. - G 4.6.11 Audit and inspection to ensure compliance with approved plans is set out in 3.6 of this document. - G 4.6.12 There is a checklist A.6 of this document which contains points for consideration when confirming, prior to validation, that the arrangements are comprehensive.
+These are considered in phase 10 (4.7 of this document). - G 4.6.11 Audit and inspection to ensure compliance with approved plans is set out in 3.6 of this document. - G 4.6.12 There is a checklist A.6 of this document which contains points that are to be considered when confirming, prior to validation, that the arrangements are comprehensive.